ross-oreto/jackson5/README.md

 }
 ```

-Then in a controller return the jackson5 response
+Then in a controller, return the jackson5 response
 ```
 @GetMapping
 public Jackson5Response example() {